tukasa0001/TownOfHost/README-EN.md

 Decision : Crewmate<br>

 The MadGuardians belong to team Impostors, one type of Madmates.<br>
-Comoared with Madmates, MadGuardian cannot use vents, while they cannot be killed by Impostors after finishing all tasks.<br>
+Compared with Madmates, MadGuardian cannot use vents, while they can guard kills by Impostors after finishing all tasks.<br>

 #### Settings